1) Research and find your inspirations

-Once your analysis is complete, gathering inspiration can help guide your minimal, funky, or traditional design.
-You can organize all your inspirational images into a single layout, typically a Moodboard.
-Adobe Sparks, nice, are some tools that can help you, but my go-to app is Pinterest.
-It is free and easy to discover and organize your inspirations efficiently.
-You can use Pinterest as a marketing tool to launch your product!
+Once your analysis is complete, gathering inspiration can help shape your minimal, funky, or traditional design.
+Organizing your inspirational images into a cohesive layout, a moodboard, can be very helpful.
+While Adobe Spark and other tools are useful, my preferred app is Pinterest.
+It is free, which makes it easy to discover and organize your inspirations efficiently.
+Additionally, you can use Pinterest as a marketing tool to promote your product!

 2) Define and Design